romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-When authoring a custom GitHub Action, what is the best practice for managing and versioning the action to ensure stability and ease of maintenance for users?
+Q: When authoring a custom GitHub Action, what is the best practice for managing and versioning the action to ensure stability and ease of maintenance for users?
 <details><summary>Show the answer</summary><p>

 - **Create specific releases or tags for stable versions of the action, and advise users to reference these in their workflows**